mirkosprojects/socialmedia-bot/README.md

 ```sh
 python main.py --host=0.0.0.0
 ```
-Any other device on the network can now open the website by typing the given ip adress.
+Any other device on the network can now open the website by typing the returned ip adress.

 > **Warning**
-> Multiple users shouldn't access the same account simultaniously
+> Multiple users shouldn't access the same account simultaneously

 ### Publishing the app to the internet
-Cloud hosting providers like [DigitalOcean](https://www.digitalocean.com/) can host websites for you, making it available anywhere and for anyone.
+Cloud hosting providers like [DigitalOcean][digital-ocean] can host websites for you, making your app available on the internet.

 > **Warning**
 > Additional security measures might have to be implemented

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- ROADMAP -->